 \section{Introduction}

+The Fourier series, adept at decomposing complex functions into simpler trigonometric components, aligns seamlessly with quantum computing's intrinsic properties, such as superposition and interference.
+This synergy results in a more effective and precise representation of quantum information, significantly enhancing data processing, analysis, and exploring periodic patterns within quantum data.
+This work delves into the profound advantages of Fourier series applications in Quantum Machine Learning (QML), contrasting their unique alignment with quantum computing against conventional methodologies.

 The Fourier series is a mathematical tool that allows us to model any arbitrary periodic signal with a combination of sines and cosines.
-Its main advantage is that very little signal information is lost during the transformation from one domain to another.
+Its main advantage is that more signal information is needed during the transformation from one domain to another.
 Indeed, this series does not exist for all signals (Dirichlet conditions\cite{chaudhuri2022navier}); however, in various fields and sectors, the Fourier series is the tool used to transform a signal from the time domain to the frequency domain, breaking it down into harmonically related sinusoidal functions.
 In quantum computing and specifically in the branch of \textit{quantum machine learning} (QML), a quantum model is described by a parametric function $f(x,\theta)$ subject to some independent variables $x$ that could be our input data and some parameters $\theta$ that help our function to attempt to generalize itself across the input data.